 When does the program start?

 The master’s program is offered as both a semester-long and eight-week term program and is open for enrollment during each of those respective enrollment periods.
 You can find our eight-week term academic calendar here.

 How long does it take to complete the program?

 The MA MFT degree program is a 60-credit program and takes a minimum of two years to complete, either across six semesters or 13 terms, depending on which calendar is applicable to you.

 What is the modality of the program?

-You can earn your MA in Marital and Family Therapy degree online or on-campus at Irvine, Los Angeles, San Diego, or Sacramento, offering you an educational experience that is both customizable and tailored to your schedule.
+You can earn your MA in marital and family therapy degree online or on-campus at Irvine, Los Angeles, San Diego, or Sacramento.

 At Alliant, our mission is to prepare students for professional careers of service and leadership and to promote the discovery and application of knowledge to improve lives.
 We offer an education that is accredited, focused on practical knowledge and skills, connected with diverse faculty and alumni, and aimed at the student experience.